dericmg/disc-missions/README.md

 This project adds a Python script to automatically modify the required JSON file, removing the need for manual edits.

-## JavaScript
+## Usage

+1. Download the release or copy the Python script.
+2. Run the script to update the JSON file.
-Copy and paste the code below into the client:
+3. Open Discord and copy and paste the JavaScript code below into the client.

 ```js
 delete window.$;